 From personal experience, these locations in Death Valley National Park are the best for landscape photography.
 I also offer my thoughts on when are the best times of the year to be there to capture the best possible photographs.

 The mysterious “moving rocks” are a blast to play with photographically.
-The road out there can be rough and will cut normal tire easily.
-I strongly recommend renting a jeep with beefed up tires.
-You can rent one for a 24 hour period and cover both sunset and sunrise.
+The road out there can be rough and will cut normal tires easily.
+I strongly recommend renting a jeep with beefed-up tires.
+You can rent one for 24 hours and cover both sunset and sunrise.
 If the playa with the rocks is wet and soft, please refrain from going out there.
 Footprints harden and last forever and destroy photo opportunities.
 It’s just simple courtesy.

 This very popular overlook can be crowded at both sunrise and sunset, but there are plenty of places to position yourself for a variety of compositions.
 The popular angle is to the west, but there are also some neat formations and colors in the dunes to the north and south.
 Keep your eyes open and watch what the clouds are doing.

 There are plenty of locations to shoot.
 It’s just a matter of how long you can be there.
 Other locations include Eureka Dunes, Twenty Mule Team Canyon, Dante’s View, Artists Palette, Panamint Dunes, and Aguereberry Point.